TomTuTHub/tomtut-pool-dosing/README.md

 - Read-only (safe, no control actions)
 - Sensors for pH, Redox (ORP), Flow, Levels, Conductivity (if available)
 - Native Home Assistant Config Flow
+- Use the gear icon in Home Assistant to set how often values are polled from the dosing system
 - Designed for dashboards & picture-elements

 ---